Computer System and Network Security

 This page remains under construction, just as your information security policy should.

-These pages are intended to provide some background for the courses I teach, listing the references and URLs for various tools, studies, and other issues that come up in courses.
+These pages are intended to provide some background for the courses I teach, listing the references and URLs for various tools, studies, and other issues that come up in courses, which saves time spent on conference call services with students.
 Plus, of course, once I have these pages I no longer have to try to remember specific reference details!
 I'm not trying to review specific commercial security systems as that is done elsewhere (and would be hard to maintain).

-Also check out Purdue's CERIAS information assurance research and development group and their resources: http://www.cerias.purdue.edu/
+Also check out Purdue's CERIAS information assurance research and development group and their resources at cerias.purdue.edu.
+You might also investigate a Computer Information Systems (CIS) Degree from Boston University.

 Remember that installing some tools, and even taking security quite seriously on an on-going basis, does not make you secure!
 There is no such thing as a completely secure system.
 Hence some lawyer repellent, er, I mean, disclaimer: